Enhance mental health and well-being in your community. Learn techniques and skills to help people solve problems.

 Step 4.
 The Admissions Committee will review all applications on file and make a decision regarding the suitability of each applicant.

-A shortlist of applicants in the Applied stream will be required to participate in a phone interview to discuss their applied and research experience.
-Only students with some applied experience (ie: volunteer, work or academic experience) will be admitted to the Applied stream of the program.
+A shortlist of applicants to the M.A. in Applied Psychology will be required to participate in a phone interview to discuss their applied and research experience.
+Only students with some applied experience (ie: volunteer, work or academic experience) will be admitted to the program.

 Step 5: If approved for admission, the Office of Admissions will send the student an Offer of Admission via MyLaurentian.
 Applicants wishing to accept the offer of admission must indicate their response on MyLaurentian within 3 weeks of receiving the offer.
 Once the student has accepted the offer, a transition to the registration process occurs.

-If you have program-related questions, please contact Dr. Michael Emond, Graduate Coordinator of the Psychology Department, Laurentian University.
-You can email email@example.com or call 705-675-1151 x.4246.
+If you have program-related questions, please contact Dr. Ali Reguigui, Graduate Coordinator of the Psychology Program, Laurentian University.
+You can email Areguigui@laurentian.ca or call 705-675-1151 x.4313.

 Note pour les étudiants actuels